pcmlab/atrialmtk/Examples/Example-Biatrial-MRI/README.md

    vi) **Highest point on the IVC/RA ostia (at the roof).** Two paths are calculated from the IVC/RA ostia point closest to the TV (i) to this point.

-The atrial regions will then be identified automatically using Laplace solvers in CARPentry
+The atrial regions will then be identified automatically using Laplace solvers in CARPentry.